-Habit building is a process of automating behaviors that make your life better and build you up.
-The problem is that most healthy, productive behaviors have a cost associated, some minor pain.
-Flossing and meditating take up time, exercise makes you sore and smelly.
+Habit-building is a process of automating behaviors that make your life better and build you up.
+The problem is that most healthy, productive behaviors have an associated cost, some minor pain.
+Flossing and meditating take time, and exercise makes you sore and smelly.
 Otherwise, these things would become sturdy habits on their own.
-We’re fighting uphill from the get-go.
+So we’re fighting uphill from the get-go.

-Alloying a habit with your personal identity changes that.
-When a certain behavior becomes important enough to you that you consider it part of who you are, then that makes not keeping up the habit the more painful option.
+By alloying a habit with your identity, you can change that.
+When a particular behavior becomes significant enough to you that you consider it part of who you are, it makes not keeping up the habit the more painful option.

-At the start of my week, I know I’m going to work out at least a few times that week.
-I don’t think, I don’t hope, I’m not going to try – I know I will because it is part of who I am.
+At the start of my week, I know I will work out at least a few times that week.
+I don’t think; I don’t hope; I’m not going to try – I know I will because it is part of who I am.
 I’ve made it part of who I am.

-When something gets in the way of that habit for me, I feel hugely uncomfortable because letting go of the habit is a violation of the identity I have spent so long building.
+When something gets in the way of that habit, I feel hugely uncomfortable because letting go of the behavior conflicts with the identity I have spent so long building.
 Remember the frustration I mentioned earlier?
-This is where it comes from.
+This is what causes it.

-When identity is present, not keeping up a habit is far more uncomfortable than just doing it.
+Not keeping up a habit is far more uncomfortable than just doing it when identity is present.

 As efficient creatures, we lean toward what’s easiest.
-Not flossing is easier than flossing, so without identity, not flossing often wins.
-On the other hand, flossing is easier than violating your identity as someone who takes great care of their teeth.
-Identity makes maintaining the habit into the path of least resistance.
+Not-flossing is easier than flossing, so without identity, not-flossing usually wins.
+On the other hand, flossing is easier than violating your identity as someone who takes excellent care of your teeth.
+Identity makes maintaining the habit the path of least resistance.

 How to Build Sturdy Habits Around Identity

-Often on this blog, I try to break down a big idea to see what it really means and how we can make use of it on our various personal growth journeys.
-Fortunately for us all though, this one is quite simple.
+Often on this blog, I like to break down a big idea to see what it really means and how we can use it on our various personal growth journeys.
+Fortunately for us all, though, this one is quite simple.